reekKiE/CompleteSuicideManual-En/English/chapter_1.md

 Furthermore, you must choose a place that others cannot find, and at least a place where you can stay alone within eight hours.
 For example, a hotel is the most suitable.
 If someone discovers it within a few hours, it becomes a suicide attempt and requires repeated enemas.
 A 25-year-old woman who was given an enema for a suicide attempt said, "If I had known it would be so painful, I would not have committed suicide."
 (However, she also said, "Maybe I will commit suicide again.")

-Once the preparations are complete, let’s start introducing the suicide drug.
+Once the preparations are complete, let’s start introducing the drugs.

 ## Over-the-counter medicine